 The Foundation For Homeless Cats manages 14 colonies with the help of our dedicated volunteers.
 All of those cats have been humanely trapped, fixed and returned to their outdoor home.
 Of course from time to time a new cat will show up, whether lost, dumped or somehow just found their way to the food source.
 Once a new cat has been identified, the cat is trapped, assessed for temperament and health.
 If lost, we make every effort to get the cat back home.
 If tame and no evidence the cat is owned, (tags, tattoo, posting on lost/found sites, microchip etc) the cat will be placed with one of our wonderfur adoption partners.

 Many times a cat will show up at one of colonies that is somewhat tame, too tame to stay at the colony.
 What we mean by too tame to stay at the colony means we fear they may approach a human and that could pose a danger to the cat if that person has bad intentions.
 Some of these cats obviously have been in a home before but are not tame enough for adoption.
-Perhaps they have trusted a human before, but it didn’t work out too well for them so they will never be lap cats, like to be handled, are skittish or we’ve even had biters.
-Those cats are pulled from the colony and live out there lives at my home.
+Perhaps they have trusted a human before, but it didn’t work out too well for them so they may never be lap cats, like to be handled, are skittish or we’ve even had biters.
+Those cats are pulled from the colony.
+We will work with them and if they become adoptable, and many do, we will get them into a loving, forever home.
+Otherwise they live out there lives at my home.

 Toodles-Toodles is a gray tabby female.
 She was pulled from a colony we call “coyote town”.
 She had no street smarts to keep her safe.
 She was determined not suitable for adoption as she does not like other cats and does not to be handled.
 She becomes easily agitated and will strike out with claws and biting.
 She is our shower buddy and hangs out in the bathroom to get her petting as we emerge from the shower.
 Pulled from the colony in 2013 she is estimated to be about 7 years young now.